Bhaulik/Flamslides/README.md

 # 🔥 Flamslides - AI-Powered Presentation Generator

+Why waste hours on slides when you can create stunning presentations in seconds?
+Meet FlamSlides—the open-source, AI-powered alternative to PowerPoint that lets you focus on your message, not formatting.
+Just add your content, and FlamSlides instantly generates sleek, professional slides online—no templates, no hassle.
+Whether you're pitching, teaching, or leading a meeting, FlamSlides helps you save time, look sharp, and present at the speed of thought.

 Flamslides is a modern web application that leverages OpenAI's GPT-4 and DALL-E 3 models to automatically generate and refine beautiful presentations.
 Create engaging slides in seconds with the power of AI!
 Developed and maintained by Brijesh Patel & Bhaulik Patel